grimme-lab/xtb_docs/source/gbsa.rst

    $write
       gbsa=true

-The printout for a branched octane isomer using GBSA(Water) looks like
+The printout for a branched octane isomer using ALPB(Water) looks like

 .. code-block:: none